-As at 20 February 2019, the total number of attritional claims notified in respect of the 2018/19 policy year was 4,364.
-This represents a slight increase on the 4,039 claims notified at the same time in the 2017/18 policy year.
-Despite this increase, the overall trend since 2012 shows a reduction from the 7,351 attritional claims notified as at 20 February 2012.
-This trend reflects a number of factors, such as a number of liner operators moving to higher deductibles and the move to combined deductibles (which apply to the underlying claim, plus costs, fees and expenses).
-Club correspondents also continue to report a general fall in the number of routine cases notified locally.
+As at 20 February 2020, the total number of attritional claims notified in respect of the 2019/20 policy year was 4,175.
+This represents a small reduction on the 4,364 claims notified at the same time in the 2018/19 policy year.
+The total number of attritional claims has remained relatively consistent since the 2016/17 policy year, when 4,276 claims were reported.
+These levels remain well below the 7,351 claims notified as at 20 February 2012.
+This historical reduction reflects a number of factors, such as a number of liner operators moving to higher deductibles and the move to combined deductibles (which apply to the underlying claim, plus costs, fees and expenses).

-However, the aggregate cost of retention claims, including the estimates for outstanding amounts, increased to USD165m at 20 February 2019.
-This compares to USD129m at the same stage in the prior year.
+The aggregate cost of retention claims, including the estimates for outstanding amounts, was USD132m as at 20 February 2020.
+This compares to USD152m at the same stage in the prior year.

-Although high value incidents are much less frequent than attritional claims, they can have a significant impact on the outcome of a policy year.
-In 2018/19, 18 high value claims were reported with a current estimate of USD83.9m.
-This compares with 13 claims estimated at USD63.2m at the end of the 2017/18 policy year.
-Whilst the number of high value claims has increased compared to the prior year, it remains within the historical range.
-The increased aggregate cost of high value claims reflects three significant collisions - in the Suez canal, off the coast of Corsica and off the coast of Norway.
-There was also a heavy weather incident, resulting in the loss of 81 containers off the coast of Newcastle, Australia.
+High value incidents are much less frequent than attritional claims, however they can have a significant impact on the outcome of a policy year.
+In 2019/20, 20 high value claims were reported, With a current estimate of USD69.5m.
+This compares with 18 claims estimated at USD83.9m at the end of the 2018/19 policy year.
+Three damage to property claims exceeded the Group's USD10m retention, whilst ten significant cargo claims were also notified.